 Nickel plating deposits a thin layer of nickel onto metal or, sometimes, plastic, to prevent corrosion and surface wear while providing a decorative finish.
 First described in England in 1837, when nickel chloride was deposited on platinum, it became a widespread technique in 1916, when American professor O.P.
 Watts published a formula still in use today.
 Nickel plating may be applied to brass, copper, iron, or steel.

-- dull nickel plating Similar to bright nickel plating but yielding a matte finish; as it prevents abrasion, it’s often used for machine parts and is the coating of choice for restoring pre-1933 vehicles.
+dull nickel plating Similar to bright nickel plating but yielding a matte finish; as it prevents abrasion, it’s often used for machine parts and is the coating of choice for restoring pre-1933 vehicles.
+Hardware resources

 HINGES (in kitchen)